 As they get older, most people will begin to have vision problems.
 Some children have vision problems when they are young.
 For everyone, their vision problems are different, but this picture can give you an idea of what it can be like when it’s a little blurred and then when it’s very blurred.

+Has anyone in our family had an eye test?
 (If yes) What were the signs they needed an eye test?